amaesanchez/Jeopardy/conceptual.md

 ### What happens if you forget the `await` keyword in front of an asynchronous expression?

-The asynchronous expression will execute and return a promise.
+The asynchronous expression will execute without waiting for the expression to complete, and return a promise.

 ### What is the difference between a static method and an instance method?